yolesGithub/Graph-Theory-Week-7-Project/README.md

     printf("0, 1, 3, 2, 3\n");  // Replace this with your route calculation
 }
 ```
 Prints the Eulerian circuit and its total cost.
-The function currently contains a placeholder for the Eulerian circuit calculation (Hierholzer's algorithm can be used here).

 ```
 // Check if the degree of all vertices is even